 Then the conditional distribution of $(X_{k+1}-\gamma_{k+1},\ldots,X_n-\gamma_n)$ given $\tilde{X}_k$ is $ P(\alpha,\beta,\mathcal{W}).$

-\textbf{Proof.} We have to analyse the dependency on $s$ of the three quantities $P,Q,R$ defined above by (\ref{IN1}), (\ref{IN2}), (\ref{IN3}).
+\textbf{Proof.} We have to analyze the dependency on $s$ of the three quantities $P,Q,R$ defined above by (\ref{IN1}), (\ref{IN2}), (\ref{IN3}).
 However for simplification, we do not write the factors which do not depend on $s$.
-More specifically we introduce the following equivalence relation among non zero functions $f$ or $g$ depending on $s$ and possibly of other parameters like $a$, $b$, $W$ by writing $f\equiv g$ if $f(s)/g(s)$ does not depend on $s.$ For instance
+More specifically we introduce the following equivalence relation among non-zero functions $f$ or $g$ depending on $s$ and possibly on other parameters like $a$, $b$, $W$ by writing $f\equiv g$ if $f(s)/g(s)$ does not depend on $s.$ For instance

-A patient analysis of this function $PQR$ as a function of $A_k(s)$ gives Proposition 4.3. $\square$
+A patient analysis of the product $PQR$ as a function of $A_k(s)$ gives Proposition 4.3. $\square$